-Child Care Navigators
+• Child Care Navigators

 In February 2022, TWC approved \$1 million in stimulus funds to assist HHSC Child Care Regulation (CCR) in hiring five navigator positions to assist prospective new child care providers in understanding CCR's regulatory requirements, understanding how local ordinances may also need to be considered, and in accessing other resources available to assist new child care operations.
+In recognition of the demand for services and success of the team, TWC and partner agencies plan to increase funding with PDG B-5 Renewal Grant funds to grow the Navigator team.